Ashley Sheldon

 Melissa Martinek

-Melissa started dancing in her early teens in California when her parents decided competitive roller skating was too much and it became obvious that softball was not her forte.
-She danced throughout high school and into college, where she received her BA from Hope with a major in Dance.
-She then continued her studies at The Ohio State University earning a master’s degree in dance history and labanotation (a symbol form of codifying dance movement and choreography).
 She taught briefly at Clark State University through the theater department until she returned to Michigan and her hometown of Portage.
 She continued to teach dance in local studios until the birth of her children when she stepped away until a few years ago when the desire to return to dance and especially tap was too much to resist.
 She enjoys bringing her love for tap to the adults at BSD dance studio and looks forward to another exciting year.

 Nora Zemlick

-Nora is a sophomore at Kalamazoo College where she is majoring in psychology and minoring in theater.
+Nora is a junior at Kalamazoo College where she is majoring in psychology and minoring in theater.
 She’s looking forward to studying abroad next year.
-Nora started teaching 4 years ago.
+Nora started teaching several years ago.
 Her dance career spans 15 years, with 13 of them at BSD Dance Studio.
 Her favorite style of dance is tap.
 Nora’s goal is to foster a positive and fun learning environment in the studio, and she looks forward to sharing her love for dance this upcoming season!

 Raquel Hellenga

 Raquel has been dancing, teaching, and choreographing various styles for over two decades.
 Balancing her love for tap, jazz, hip-hop, and modern dance styles she was a decorated competitive dancer for 10+ years, her biggest accomplishment as a national tap dance soloist and Dancer of the Year finalist for Dance American in 2005.
-As an adult she has been featured in various publications and podcasts regarding her experience with dance and living with rheumatoid arthritis.
-Her teaching style focuses on developing young people's confidence through challenging them do their best work and having fun every step of the way.